How to Find Bed Bugs

 Closet floor should be kept clear, and if possible, items on hangers should not touch the closet walls or floors.
 Wire shelving is preferable to wood, and wooden clothes hangers should be avoided.

-Once bed bugs become established, totally eradicating them even by professional methods becomes an almost impossible task.
-Once they multiplied throughout a home, hotel, or multi-unit dwelling, it is more precise to speak of bed bug control.
+Once they have become established, totally eradicating them even by professional methods becomes an almost impossible task.
+Once they multiplied throughout a home, hotel, or multi-unit dwelling, it is more precise to speak of control.

-If bed bugs are found soon after they enter, while they invest only a bed or other single furniture item, then eradication is feasible via an intensive search-and-destroy plan.
+If they are found soon after they enter, while they invest only a bed or other single furniture item, then eradication is feasible via an intensive search-and-destroy plan.

 How to Handle Infested Furniture

-A couch or chair that harbors bed bugs is best discarded.
-Because of the construction of these types of furniture, it is impossible to reach all the areas where bed bugs may hide.
+A couch or chair that harbors bugs is best discarded.
+Because of the construction of these types of furniture, it is impossible to reach all the areas where they may hide.
 Wrap the item in plastic sheeting, and tape it securely closed.
 This will prevent dropping bugs or allowing them to sneak into clothing while the furniture is being carried away for disposal.

-When setting an infested piece out on the curb for garbage removal, it is advisable to attach a sign to it stating that it harbors bed bugs.
+When setting an infested piece out on the curb for garbage removal, it is advisable to attach a sign to it stating that it harbors these offending creatures.
 It may also be wise to damage the piece so that no one is tempted to try and salvage it.

 What to Do With Bedding